chongtinghoivan/dots/TechJournal.md

+## 21 Aug 2025
+- Learnt the new tool nano banana for image edit, which can be accessed via [LMARENA](https://lmarena.ai/).
+Tried nano-banana for image editing and style transfer using the image of a [crystal harmonica](https://www.linkedin.com/posts/chongtingho_imageedit-ai-imagestyletransfer-activity-7364080598941921281-Da79?utm_source=share&utm_medium=member_desktop&rcm=ACoAAARotb8BSGh1yaKDeCZzswRdzN9ZmI3QxyE)

+## 18 Aug 2025
+- Tried Microsoft Copilot 3D to create 3D object from image.
+Shared a [tutorial on LinkedIn](https://www.linkedin.com/posts/chongtingho_microsoft-copilot3d-activity-7363059000298389506-Jqq1?utm_source=share&utm_medium=member_desktop&rcm=ACoAAARotb8BSGh1yaKDeCZzswRdzN9ZmI3QxyE) to solve the problem of download button not easily been shown.

 ## 17 Aug 2025
 - Tried how to do [image style transformation](https://www.linkedin.com/posts/chongtingho_ai-imagestyletransformation-aitools-activity-7362667883950215168-FG4w?utm_source=share&utm_medium=member_desktop&rcm=ACoAAARotb8BSGh1yaKDeCZzswRdzN9ZmI3QxyE) using Cherry Studio + Grok, and posted a brief tutorial on LinkedIn.
 - Tried the Comet browser for its YouTube video summary feature